victoragbamoro/alx-low_level_programming/README.md

-This repository contains low level programming in c
+This repository contains low level programming in C-programming